RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Evaluation

-We then calculate the coverage results across all datasets and suites on the three models, which are summarized in Tables~\ref{tab:sorrybench_overall} and~\ref{tab:orbench_overall}.
+We first validate RACC by computing coverage scores across all datasets, suites, and models, summarized in Tables~\ref{tab:sorrybench_overall} and~\ref{tab:orbench_overall}.

-\textbf{Individual Concepts Criteria} The individual concept criteria, namely SFC, TKFC, and FIC, demonstrate a strong alignment with our design principles across both the SorryBench and ORBench benchmarks.
+\textbf{Individual Concept Criteria.} The individual concept criteria, namely SFC, TKFC, and FIC, demonstrate strong alignment with our design principles across both benchmarks.
 First, they exhibit high sensitivity to jailbreak attacks.
-As shown in the average results in Tables, the jailbreak-attack suite ($S_{JA}$) achieves a substantially higher coverage gain over the expanded suite ($S_E$) for criteria like TKFC and FIC (e.g., on ORBench, the average FIC gain increases from +7.91\% for $S_E$ to +14.82\% for $S_{JA}$).
+As shown in the average results in Tables~\ref{tab:sorrybench_overall} and~\ref{tab:orbench_overall}, the jailbreak-attack suite ($S_{JA}$) achieves a substantially higher coverage gain than the expanded suite ($S_E$) for criteria such as TKFC and FIC (e.g., on ORBench, the average FIC gain increases from +7.91\% for $S_E$ to +14.82\% for $S_{JA}$).
 Similarly, the replacement suite $S_{JA}^*$ also yields a significant coverage increase compared to the plain suite $S_P$.
 Second, these criteria prove to be robust against synonym and invalid prompts.
 The coverage gains from adding semantically redundant ($S_{RS}$) or irrelevant ($S_{RI}$) prompts are marginal and consistently lower than those from $S_E$.
-More importantly, when existing prompts are replaced with such ineffective ones ($S_{RS}^*$ and $S_{RI}^*$), all criteria register a significant negative growth.
-For instance, on SorryBench, the average SFC for $S_{RS}^*$ drops by -12.18\%, confirming that RACA can effectively identify and penalize test cases of low utility.
+More importantly, when existing prompts are replaced with such ineffective ones ($S_{RS}^*$ and $S_{RI}^*$), all criteria register a significant decline.
+For instance, on SorryBench, the average SFC for $S_{RS}^*$ drops by -12.18\%, confirming that RACC can effectively identify and penalize test cases of low utility.